Pankovea/Pankovea_MaxScriptsTools/README_EN.md

 ## Instance All
 [version 2024.10.17](usermacros/%23PankovScripts-InstanceAll.mcr)

-Script for replacing objects with instances and references
+The script for replacing objects with instances and references

 In the case of an individual installation, you need to copy the icons [1](usericons/pankov_instancseAll_24i.bmp) and [2](usericons/pankov_instancseAll_16i.bmp) to the `usericons` folder of your 3dsmax settings ([see Installation of item 2](#installation))